ampproject/amphtml/extensions/amp-story/amp-story-grid-layer.md

 </amp-story-grid-layer>
 ```

-##### parallax-fx-origin-layer [optional]
-To be used with the [`parallax-fx`](amp-story.md#parallax-fx) attribute on `amp-story`, sets the layer as the origin layer (in other words, the layer that appears to be at the surface of the photo for the 3D effect).
-The origin layer will be fixed (does not move when the phone is titled) while other layers will appear to be moving relative to it.

 ##### no-parallax-fx [optional]
 To be used with the [`parallax-fx`](amp-story.md#parallax-fx) attribute on `amp-story`, disables the 3D parallax effect on the layer.